ossf/community/wg-best-practices/README.md

 We welcome contributions, suggestions and updates to our projects.
 To contribute please fill in an [issue](https://github.com/ossf/wg-best-practices-os-developers/issues) or create a [pull request](https://github.com/ossf/wg-best-practices-os-developers/pulls).

+## Related Activities

+## Related Activities

+There are many great projects both within and outside the Foundation that compliment and intersect our work here.
+Some other great projects/resources to explore:

+- _SLSA Supply-chain Levels for Software Artifacts_ - <https://github.com/slsa-framework/slsa>
+  - Purpose - A security framework from source to service, giving anyone working with software a common language for increasing levels of software security and supply chain integrity

 ## Quick Start

 ## Quick Start

+## Areas that need contributions

+### Areas that need contributions

+- Any topics related to helping developers more easily make more secure software or consumers to better understand the security qualities of the software they wish to ingest

+## Where to file issues

+### Where to file issues

+- Issues can be reviewed and filed [here](https://github.com/ossf/wg-best-practices-os-developers/issues)

 ## Get Involved